wsong1985/UFOs/README.md

 ## **Results**

-- **Four additional table filters were added to the webpage for the city, state, country, and shape respectively.**
+- **Four additional table filters were added to the webpage for the city, state, country, and shape, respectively.**

   <table>
   <tr>